1992–93 Pittsburgh Penguins season

 The Pittsburgh Penguins were the best team in the NHL during the 1992–93 regular season.
 Their 56 wins and 119 points earned them the Presidents' Trophy's as the League's top team.
-Four players reached the 100-point plateau and, for the second consecutive season, five reached the 30-goal plateau.
+Six players reached the 85-point plateau and eight reached the 22-goal plateau.
 Despite missing over a quarter of the regular season due to Hodgkin's Disease, Mario Lemieux returned later in the year to help the Penguins put together a 17-game winning streak, an NHL record still standing today.
+They also scored 367 goals in the regular season, which is a team record.